Washington Union Station: Intercity buses

 On August 1, 2011, John Porcari, the United States Deputy Secretary of Transportation, announced that Greyhound Lines, BoltBus, Megabus, and Washington Deluxe would begin operating intercity buses later that year from a new bus facility in the station's parking garage.
 By November 15, 2011, BoltBus, Megabus, Tripper Bus, and Washington Deluxe were operating from the new facility.
 On September 26, 2012, Greyhound and Peter Pan Bus Lines moved all of their Washington, D.C., operations to the facility.
 In 2017, OurBus began offering service from Union Station to Maryland, New Jersey, and New York.
 On August 16, 2024, Megabus discontinued service nationwide after the parent company filed for bankruptcy earlier in the year, prompting Peter Pan to take over the former's northeastern bus routes from Union Station.

 Maintenance

 The Ivy City Yard, just north of Union Station, houses a large Amtrak maintenance facility.
 This includes the new maintenance facility for the Acela high-speed train sets.
 Amtrak also does contract work for MARC's electric locomotives.
 Metro's Brentwood maintenance facility is also in the southwest corner of the Ivy City Yard.
 Riders on the Metro Red Line between Union Station and Rhode Island Avenue Station get an aerial view of the south end of the Ivy City Yard.

 Owner

 Union Station is owned by Amtrak and the United States Department of Transportation.
 The DOT owns the station building itself and the surrounding parking lots, while Amtrak owns the platforms and tracks through the Washington Terminal Company: a nearly wholly owned subsidiary (99.9% controlling interest).

+Formerly, the non-profit Union Station Redevelopment Corporation managed the station on behalf of the owners, but an 84-year lease of the property was held by Ashkenazy Acquisition Corporation and managed by Chicago-based Jones Lang LaSalle.
+Ashkenazy no longer owns or manages the building.